When you want to know how to get motivated, meditation and other self motivation techniques should be your go-to.

 Often, having self motivation is not about giving yourself encouragement so much as it’s about removing negativity.
 Motivation is natural (well provided you have your dopamine under control).

 When you’re thinking positively you are already motivated.
-This is where we can use meditation for self motivation, because meditation gives us control of the mind so we can think in motivational ways.
+This is where we can use meditation for self motivation, because it gives us control of the mind so we can think in motivational ways.

 We are all born with motivation.